deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Knapped Stone/Downtime/Living Standards.md

 >
 > At the end of each Downtime Month, roll a D6 for every level of civilization you are in (a Frontier would have you rolling 1D6, while a Center would have you rolling 5D6), every success is a Valuable you have gained from odd jobs, freelancing or as extra from your work;
 >
-> Every Downtime Semester (6 Months), roll Perception, if you do not acquire a success, you misplaced, lost, or were a victim of a theif that took an item of the Worldshaper's choice.
+> Every Downtime Semester (6 Months), roll Focus, if you do not acquire a success, you misplaced, lost, or were a victim of a theif that took an item of the Worldshaper's choice.
 >
 **Note: It is possible for a character to die of Exposure Damage while living in Poor conditions.**